Employment Opportunities

 Why complete an internship with CoosWA?

-The Coos Watershed Association is a dynamic watershed council working to improve habitat in the Coos basin for coho salmon.
-A crucial part in working to recover this species is the Life Cycle Monitoring (LCM) program that collects data on the coho population in the Coos watershed.
+The Coos Watershed Association is a dynamic watershed council working to improve habitat in the Coos basin for Coho salmon.
+A crucial part in working to recover this species is the Life Cycle Monitoring (LCM) program that collects data on the Coho population in the Coos watershed.
 The long-time LCM program has largely been successful through the sustained support of interns.
 In addition to being a vital component of the LCM program, internships offer applicable work experience and references for beginning a career in the natural resource field.